IBM/node-red-tensorflowjs/README.md

 ##### Deploy and run locally

-From the Node-RED dashboard, do the following:
+From the Node-RED editor, do the following:

 1. Click the **Deploy** button.
 1. Upload or capture an image.